 - More protective post-construction stormwater management requirements for redevelopment projects.

 - Performance-based approach to address TMDLs for chloride, bacteria, and temperature.

-There have been several significant changes to the new MS4 permit and complying with these new requirements can be daunting.
 If you require assistance, whether it be for determining the need for a permit, completing applications, conducting internal MS4 program audits, stormwater pond sediment sampling, assessing your stormwater conveyance systems or designing stormwater pollution prevention plans, choosing the right environmental consultants can help streamline the process.
 Braun Intertec has experienced stormwater professionals that can assist in these areas and ensure you reach, and stay in, compliance.